nloadholtes/synappio-client/Cookbooks/Email-Assurance-Cookbook.md

 #### Running Validation

-Now that you list has been updated with new subscribers, its time to run a validation job.
+Now that your list has been updated with new subscribers, it's time to run a validation job.
 To run validation, send a POST request to the /list/job/ endpoint.

 Command: